beginner-corp/docs.begin.com/src/shared/docs/en/guides/quickstart.md

 ## Prerequisites

-While guide assumes general familiarity with such things as text editors, terminal interfaces, git, and basic software development in JS with Node.js, you do not need to be a CTO to use Begin (or this guide)!
+While this guide assumes general familiarity with such things as text editors, terminal interfaces, git, and basic software development in JS with Node.js, you do not need to be a CTO to use Begin (or this guide)!

 ### tl;dr, you'll need: